joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     rm -rf .git
     ```

+2. Go one level up and remove the submodule from Git index.

+    ```bash
+    git rm --cached submodule-name
+    ```

-2. Go back to your parent repo and clear the .gitmodules file.
+3. Go back to your parent repo and clear the .gitmodules file.
 Note that if you have other submodules inside the parent repo, don't run the `cat` command below as it will delete the contents of the .gitmodules files.
 Instead just delete the specific submodule.

     ```bash
     cd parent-repo
     cat > .gitmodules   # then click Ctrl-D
     ```

-3. Still in the root of the parent repo, locate any modules folder.
+4. Still in the root of the parent repo, locate any modules folder.
 Delete the specific modules folder.

 ```bash
 rm -rf .git/modules/path/to/submodule-name